dgaydukov/cert-aws/sa/files/sa.md

     * dx - private connection between on-premise and aws region.
 Use it if you need high bandwidth.
     * vpn - IPSec connection over the Internet between on-premise and vpc.
 It's slower than dx since it use public internet.
 But secure/cheaper & can be setup very quickly.
 You can use vpn above dx, but it's redundant, cause dx is already secured.
 Best practice to configure vpn as failover for dx (in case it failed).
-LAG (Link Aggregation Groups) - ability to order multiple direct connect ports and manage them as single larger connection (max number is 4 ports, port types should be the same, all 1GB, or all 10GB).
+LAG (Link Aggregation Groups) - ability to order multiple direct connect ports and manage them as single larger connection.
 LAG connections operate in Active/Active mode.
+There are a few limitations:
+* max number is 4 ports (so you can't create lag with more than 4 DX)
+* port types should be the same, all 1GB, or all 10GB
+* all connections must terminate at the same DX endpoint (basically use DX from same region, endpoint - url to talk with aws like `directconnect.us-east-2.amazonaws.com` one per region)
 DXG (Direct Connect Gateway):
 * by default you can connect 1 vpc to your on-premise using DX + VIF to aws service like s3 or vpc If you use private VIF you have to choose either VPG or DXG.
 So without DXG you can connect only 1 vpc to your DX.
 But if you use DXG you can connect multiple vpc.